riplrt/riplrt.github.io/_posts/2018-11-16-vaccines-and-autism.md

 ---
 layout: post
-title: Time for the Truth: Vaccines Do Not Cause Autism
+title: Time for the Truth -- Vaccines Do Not Cause Autism
 subtitle: Misinformation or evidence based science?
+Let us hope the latter wins the battle for the public health.
 ---

 *By Ruslan Fomenko*